comrade-coop/apocryph/spec/REGISTRY.md

-# Registry Protocol
+# Application Registry
-The Registry protocol connects publishers and providers in a decentralized environment, promoting service discovery, competitive and transparent pricing.
+The Registry connects publishers and providers in a decentralized environment, promoting service discovery, competitive and transparent pricing.

 ## Smart contract